Doctor of Education with a Major in School Improvement

 Step 2- Submit supplemental items

 (B) Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
+The C.V. should demonstrate progressive K-12 leadership experience, and include contact information for 3 references.
 Provide your current and complete contact information, including an active e-mail address.

-(C) Official Transcripts: Request official transcripts from all institution(s) that you have attended, both undergraduate and graduate, to be sent to Graduate Admissions.
-Electronic official transcripts may be sent to firstname.lastname@example.org directly from the sending institution.
+(C) Official Transcripts: Request official transcripts from all degree-granting institutions (Bachelor's, Master's, etc.) to be sent to Graduate Admissions.
+Electronic official transcripts may be sent to email@example.com directly from the sending institution.
 All applicants must have earned a Master's degree from a regionally or nationally accredited institution.

 (D) Essay: Complete a 750-1,000 word essay that discusses your personal goals related to school improvement.
 In your essay, include any literature (e.g., research article) that has informed your professional practice or otherwise influenced you.
 (Include appropriate APA citations.)